Basketball (ball): Composition and mechanical properties

 The next component of a basketball is the nylon thread.
 After the butyl rubber bladder is inflated, it is wrapped in thousands of meters of nylon thread to create stability and a more perfect sphere.
 Nylon, or polyamide, is a generic name for a long polymer chain with repeating amide groups.
 The specific type of nylon used for basketball manufacturing is nylon 6,6 which gets its name from it being made up of 2 monomers with 6 carbons each, adipic acid and hexamethylenediamine.
 Important features of nylon that make it suitable for a basketball are that it can form into a fiber, it has high tensile strength, so as it gets wrapped around the ball it has a lower chance of just snapping under the tension, and it is lightweight.
 It has a tensile modulus of 3,103 MPa.
 This means that it resists stretching, making it a stiff material that does not deform much under stress.
 It has a compressive modulus of 2,896 MPa, which means the material is stiff under compression, and the material behaves elastically and returns to its original shape after compression.
 Both properties help the basketball hold its shape during bouncing and enhance its durability.

 Finally, the last material is leather.
-The pros in the WNBA and NBA use genuine cow leather for their balls.
+The WNBA and NBA use genuine cow leather for their balls.
+The NBA attempted to move to a composite leather ball with a new design in the 2006–07 season but following substantial complaints from players reverted to the classic leather ball midway through the year.
 The leather serves as an encasing for the bladder wrapped in nylon thread.
 It keeps everything together, is wear resistant, and does not hinder the properties that the nylon and butyl rubber have that are essential for the function of the ball.
 Leather offers nearly no resistance to compression, which improves grip on the ball, allowing for better control and it allows for shock absorption protecting the players' hands.
 The microstructure of leather is a randomly woven network of collagen fibers which allows the material to deform slightly under stress and return to its original shape.
 It is what makes the material soft and tough.
 It has a tensile modulus of around 94–100 MPa, so the material is relatively soft and flexible, allowing it to be stretched and shaped into a ball.
 Leather also can be treated to have various surface textures.
 The leather on a basketball has a pebbled structure, increasing friction between the ball and the player's hand allowing for better grip.

 All together, each of these three materials are vital for the functionality of the basketball.